semillie/future-vehicle-analysis/vehicle_04_prefer/README.md

 ## 4. Vehicle Preference Research
 -----
-Next we will continute to minimize the data to find the top results by now including the preferred list of specifications.
+Next I will continue to minimize the data to find the top results by now including the preferred list of specifications

 -----
 ```